IBM Outsiders' Books

 Yes this book is one man's viewpoint.
 What I took from the book was a forewarning of the dangers that could once again find us as Google, Facebook, Twitter and centralized cloud computing gain a knowledge of who we are, what we think, and who we worship (or don't) that reaches beyond anything possible in the past.

-Advertisement to save the Jewish People of Europe with Watson's signature.
+Advertisement to save the Jewish People of Europe with Watson's name highlighted.

 |